MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Method

 \textbf{Fractional Euler Characteristics}.
-Fig.~\ref{fig:topo_euler} shows a 2D illustration of our proposed \textit{fractional Euler characteristics}, and how these fractional numbers are inherited during the clipping process of RPD computation.
-In this example, the target Euler characteristic is $1$ for the 2D shape, \ie $4$ (vertices) - $5$ (edges) + $2$ (faces) - $0$ (cells) $=1$.
+Fig.~\ref{fig:topo_euler} illustrates our proposed \textit{fractional Euler characteristics} in a 2D setting, demonstrating how these fractional numbers are inherited throughout the clipping process during RPD computation.
+In this example, the target Euler characteristic is $1$ for the 2D shape, \ie $\euler=$ $4$ (vertices) - $5$ (edges) + $2$ (faces) - $0$ (cells) $=1$.
 It contains 2 triangles $\mathbf{A}$ and $\mathbf{B}$ in Fig.~\ref{fig:topo_euler} (i), and the fractional Euler characteristic of each element is shown in Fig.~\ref{fig:topo_euler} (ii).
-Note that both vertex $\mathbf{b}$ or $\mathbf{d}$ are shared between $\mathbf{A}$ and $\mathbf{B}$, so their fractional Euler characteristic inside each triangle is only $\frac{1}{2}$.
-The same reason for the fractional Euler characteristic $\frac{1}{2}$ for the edge $(\mathbf{b}, \mathbf{d})$ inside each triangle.
-As an initialization to our GPU-based tet-cell clipping, whenever a tetrahedral mesh is inputted to GPU, such fractional Euler characteristics are inputted together with the mesh, based on the combinatorial structure of the tetrahedral mesh.
+Note that both vertex $\mathbf{b}$ and $\mathbf{d}$ are shared between $\mathbf{A}$ and $\mathbf{B}$, so their fractional Euler characteristic within each triangle is only $\frac{1}{2}$.
+The same rationale applies to the fractional Euler characteristic $\frac{1}{2}$ for the edge $(\mathbf{b}, \mathbf{d})$ within each triangle.
+As an initialization step for our GPU-based tet-cell clipping, whenever a tetrahedral mesh is inputted to the GPU, these fractional Euler characteristics are included alongside the mesh, derived from the combinatorial structure of the tetrahedral mesh.

 \textit{Inheritance of Fractional Euler Characteristics during RPD Clipping}.
 During the parallel execution of clipping process \cite{ray2018meshless}, the half-space $\halfspace(\msphere_x, \msphere_y)$ of two medial spheres $\msphere_x$ and $\msphere_y$ cuts each triangle into two parts, thus new vertices and edges emerge.
 The fractional Euler characteristics of new vertices are inherited from their pre-clipped edges, and those of the new edges are inherited from its pre-clipped faces.
 For the example of Fig.~\ref{fig:topo_euler}, the new vertex $\mathbf{f}$ inherits the fractional Euler characteristic $\frac{1}{2}$ from its pre-clipped edge $(\mathbf{b}, \mathbf{d})$, and the new edge $(\mathbf{e}, \mathbf{f})$ inherits the fractional Euler characteristic $1$ from its pre-clipped face $\mathbf{A}$.
 Note that during the clipping process, although the new generated vertices, edges, and faces could be shared between different cells, we no longer divide their fractional Euler characteristics.
 For example, in Fig.~\ref{fig:topo_euler} (iii), although the new edge $(\mathbf{e}, \mathbf{f})$ is shared between two cells $\mathbf{A}_x$ and $\mathbf{A}_y$, we only set its fractional Euler characteristic as $1$ for cell $\mathbf{A}_x$, and $1$ for cell $\mathbf{A}_y$.
 This is because the use of fractional Euler characteristics is to facilitate the easy counting of Euler characteristic of each restricted power element associated with a particular sphere.
 For the example of Fig.~\ref{fig:topo_euler} (iv), we are only interested in the Euler characteristics for the restricted elements related to sphere $\mathbf{m_x}$, thus the fractional Euler characteristics of those newly generated vertices and edges will not be shared with the other spheres.